 Nobody from outside of BlueSoft can access cluster node using ssh, and management is currently done by BlueSoft due to our experience with the technology.
 Each user uses a personal key to log in to the machine so every action can be traced.

 Cluster management

 To ensure proper access to cluster resources the namespace SEMIoTICS has been created.
 Cluster management can be done using API or kubectl tool.
-The installation uses the RBAC model of privileges limited only to SEMIoTICS namespace (FIGURE 94).
-Access to cluster APIs is hidden behind the aforementioned firewall and granted only to whitelisted IPs or cider blocks of the partner.
-Additionally, only the required ports are opened, if the port is not used it is blocked on the firewall.
+The installation uses the RBAC model of privileges limited only to SEMIoTICS namespace.